rmkubik/summaries/too-long-making-your-game.md

  - localized
  - 7th match 3 game

+Make a lot of smaller games rather than one bigger game:
-> Roll a bunch of dice, not just one big die
+> Roll a bunch of dice, not just one big die.

 Reign in perfectionism in areas that players won't care about, focus on quality where the player cares.